openstack-archive/sahara/doc/source/horizon/dev.environment.guide.rst

 If you have changed any ``*.py`` files in ``$SAVANNA_DASHBOARD_HOME`` directory, horizon will notice that and reload automatically.
-However changes made to non-python files may not be noticed, so you have to start horizon again manually, as described in step 8.
+However changes made to non-python files may not be noticed, so you have to restart horizon again manually, as described in step 10.